Tenant resources¶

 Note

-Basic format validations on the repository properties are completed here but the repo connection is not tested.
-Some errors and access issues may not be identified until trying to import a model.
+Basic validation on the repo properties are completed here but the connection is not tested.
+Some access issues may not be identified until you try to import a model.

 Editing a repository¶